simgrid/simgrid/docs/source/application.rst

    MPI profilers).
 You can reuse this mechanism for any kind of trace that you want to replay, for example to study how a P2P DHT overlay reacts to a given workload.
- - Simulating algorithms with one of the legacy interfaces: :ref:`MSG for distributed algorithms <MSG_doc>` (in :ref:`C <MSG_doc>` or :ref:`Java <Java_doc>`) and SimDAG for
+ - Simulating algorithms with the legacy interface: :ref:`MSG for distributed algorithms <MSG_doc>` (in :ref:`C <MSG_doc>` or :ref:`Java
-   centralized algorithms (in C).
-SimGrid was founded in 1998, and many interfaces were proposed along the way.
-MSG (introduced around 2002) and SimDag (introduced before 2000), are still present in SimGrid.
-They do not evolve anymore, but given their popularity, they will not be removed until at least 2020.
-That being said, our goal is to make S4U so useful that these legacy APIs become useless and obsolete.
+   <Java_doc>`).
+SimGrid was founded in 1998, and many interfaces were proposed
+   along the way.
+MSG (introduced around 2002) is still present in SimGrid.
+It does not evolve anymore, but given its popularity, it will not be removed until at least 2020.
+That being said, our goal is to make S4U so useful that this legacy API becomes useless and obsolete.
  - We are currently working on the ability to modify any existing application so that it can run on top of SimGrid.
 This project, called `Remote-SimGrid